 Sponsored by the Athens Journal of Architecture

-The Architecture Unit of ATINER, will hold a Small Symposium on “Architecture and Religion” as part of the 11th Annual International Conference on Architecture 5-8 July 2021, Athens, Greece sponsored by the Athens Journal of Architecture.
+The Architecture Unit of ATINER, will hold a Small Symposium on “Architecture and Religion” as part of the 12th Annual International Conference on Architecture, 4-7 July 2022, Athens, Greece, Athens, Greece sponsored by the Athens Journal of Architecture.